404Setup/OpenMorph/README.md

 system will interpret this as the player attempting to attack themselves.
 This will prevent the player from damaging other entities normally.

 Unlike OpenMorph, FeatherMorph has a client-side renderer that can render the player as the target entity.
-However, FeatherMorph is no longer being updated and will no longer be compatible with future versions of Minecraft.
 OpenMorph does not have this feature, but it may be added in the future.

 - Will OpenMorph be compatible with i18n?